-You must complete the Final Exam with a passing score of 80% to access and download your Component Identification Certificate of Completion.
-You may attempt the exam up to three (3) times.
-Please note that you must wait 24 hours after completing your second attempt to commence a third and final attempt.
+Participants must complete the Final Exam with a passing score of 80% to access and download their Fundamentals of PCB Fabrication & Assembly Certificate.
+Students may attempt the exam up to three (3) times.
+Please note that a third and final attempt is permitted after 24 hours of the second attempt.